 What if the roles were reversed in this theoretically humorous piece?

 Returning to the question at hand: Do women need men?

 Biology is One Thing, “Real Life” is Another

-Personally, I cannot imagine my life without men in it – gay or straight – and “need” versus “want,” in this instance, may be a game of semantics.
+I cannot imagine my life without men in it – gay or straight – and “need” versus “want” seems like a game of semantics.

-- How do you feel about the necessity of men in your life – or the opposite sex for that matter?
+- How do you feel about the necessity of the opposite sex in your life?

 - What do you think the point of this article was?